fykyby/akacjowy-kalkulator/README.md

 # Akacjowy Kalkulator

 Desktop app made for SwiatAkacji.pl with Electron.
-Lets user store products and calculate their prices.
+Allows users to store products and calculate their prices.

 ## Run Locally